timbo-rafa/distributed_cache/README.md

 ### 2 - Resilient to network failures and crashes

-These are achieved through 4 properties:
+Resiliency is achieved through 4 properties:

 ##### Data replication (within a cluster)